Family Adventure Travel in Western Canada

 • Float plane flights over glaciers and mountains

-• Polar bear safaris in the far North.
+• Polar bear safaris in the far North

 • Explore the Great Bear Rainforest for close up wildlife encounters

-Western Canada Sample Itinerary
+Canada Sample Itinerary

 Day 1